What Is the 5-Year Rule for Selling a House? There Are Actually Two

 Partner with an experienced agent to truly evaluate the 5-year rule

-When it’s time to buy your next home, use HomeLight’s Agent Match tool to find and partner with a top agent.
+And when it’s time to sell your next home, use HomeLight’s Agent Match tool to find a top agent to partner with.
 No matter how long you have lived in your home, our data shows that the top 5% of real estate agents across the US sell homes for as much as 10% more than the average agent.

 Header Image Source: (Emily Barrington/ Unsplash)